lancaster-university/microbit-v2-samples/mb-build-instructions.md

 You should tick the 'repo' and 'admin:repo_hook' permissions.
 Save this access token somewhere secure (if on a Mac you can use keychain access if you don't have an existing password manager)

 ### Tell git to use your credentials for GitHub

+(If you really need to skip this step, you can just have github let you login on the command line)

 Because the repositories are private, if you don't do this, git will get 404s whenever we try to access the private repos